s-crypt/IGDB-OpenAPI/README.md

 You may use this spec however you like, but please credit me somehow as I spent a lot of time on this :)

-Want to test the IGDB API?
-You can import this schema into an API testbench like [Postman](https://www.postman.com) or [Hoppscotch](https://hoppscotch.io) to query the API with all the endpoints and configuration already set up!

-~~Want to *quickly* test the API?
-Use the [Scalar instance!](https://igdb-openapi.pages.dev/scalar) Its already set up and will proxy your requests to avoid CORS issues~~
-Scalar does not currently work with OAuth, you can get around this by getting the auth key manually and using the non-oauth schema version of scalar [here](https://78b26702.igdb-openapi.pages.dev/scalar).

 TODO:
 - [x] Finish component schemas